 As the dream of your ableness to step foot on the property ladder is starting to become a reality, the research into a mortgage truly begins.
 You will come across terms such as fixed rate, variable rate, bank margins and EIBOR (Emirates Inter Bank Offer Rate) and you will begin to try and understand what these mean to you.

-You can have meetings with different banks and listen intently as they talk you through their competitive rates and the benefits you receive whilst taking a mortgage through them, or you can have an open and honest chat with an independent mortgage consultant.
+You can have meetings with different banks and listen intently as they talk you through their competitive rates and the benefits you receive whilst taking a mortgage through them, or you can have an open and honest chat with an independent mortgage advisor in Dubai.

 These initial meetings can be rather overwhelming, and it becomes very easy to sign up to a mortgage because you have been convinced it’s the best deal without understanding what the repayments, insurances, processing fees and early settlement fees really mean and how they can affect you.

-This is a common mistake that many first-time buyers make when getting a mortgage in Dubai.
-An independent mortgage consultant is the best way forward when you are trying to get your head around borrowing the largest amount of money you’ve borrowed in your life!
+This is a common mistake that many first-time home buyers make when getting a mortgage in Dubai.
+An independent mortgage advisor in Dubai is the best way forward when you are trying to get your head around borrowing the largest amount of money you’ve borrowed in your life!

-An independent mortgage consultant who is seasoned in the market will already have preferential rates set up with a number of banks.
+An independent mortgage advisor in Dubai who is seasoned in the market will already have preferential rates set up with a number of banks.
 They can tailor a quote entirely revolved around your circumstances and explain exactly what you will be paying, what the fees are and where you can save thousands of AED.

 To understand the mortgage process, it is easier to see it as a chain.
 The bank will borrow money from the Central Bank who work using EIBOR, banks then add their own profit margin which is combined with the EIBOR rate as a variable rate to charge to clients after their attractive fixed rate is complete.